 The Tudors - Natalie Dormer

 I am sorry in my opinion no one else can beat Natalie Dormer’s portrayal of Anne.
 I hated her when she first showed up.
 Yes, I knew the history and the story and that nothing was going to change but still.
 Seeing her “Break up” Kathrine and Henry I was raging alongside viewers and then the bubble popped.
-Katherine was gone they were married and the romance to a degree was over seeing how Anne was treated not only but he people but by the court was heart breaking at times.
+Katherine was gone they were married and the romance to a degree was over.
+Seeing how Anne was treated not only by Henry but the court was heart breaking at times.
 Going from hating someone to crying with them as they miscarried a child was a real roller coaster.
-The rage I felt when Henry started his old habits, I was surprisingly palpable.
+The rage I felt when Henry started his old habits was surprisingly palpable.
 I would like to think the shows betrayal of how blindsided Anne was by the accusations and her arrest was accurate.
-When I tell you I cried when it came to her beheading it would be an understatement I was sobbing.
+When I tell you I cried when it came to her beheading it would be an understatement.
+I was sobbing.
 It wasn’t until Anne surprise return in the final episode of the Tudors that I cried again, even just writing it brought up goose bumps.
-Natalies delivery of the line “Poor Katherine Howard, she lies in the cold ground next to me.
+Natalie's delivery of the line “Poor Katherine Howard, she lies in the cold ground next to me.
 Poor child.
 It was not her fault either.”
 That broke me.
 (I am using a poster image I have found through google I do not own any rights and am using the image purely for review purposes (Fair use under the copyright act sections 29 and 30 under use for a review).